jquense/uncontrollable/README.md

 - `Component`: is a valid react component, such as the result of `createClass`
 - `propHandlerHash`: define the pairs of prop/handlers you want to be uncontrollable eg. `{ value: 'onChange'}`
-- `tapsHash`: sometimes you need to jump in the middle of a handler to adjust the value of another prop.
-You can specify a tap function to run before the handler like: `{ onToggle: function(){ this.setState({value: null }) }`. `this` in the tab will be the uncontrolled component instance, you can use it to adjust its own internal state (`setState` calls will not trigger duplicate renders).
-This is generally not recommended  if it can be avoided, but sometimes it is necessary to deal with interactions of multiple controlled/uncontrolled pairs in a component.

 For ever prop you indicate as uncontrollable, the returned component will also accept an initial, `default` value for that prop.
 For example, `open` can be left uncontrolled but the initial value can be set via `defaultOpen={true}` if we want it to start open.